roychowdhuryrohit-dev/slug/README.md

   - The HTTP framework has been built from the groundup, focusing on modularity, customisability and extendibility.
 It features a router-handler style library which can be imported to build REST APIs.
   - Currently only supports HTTP/1.0 and HTTP/1.1 protocols accroding to the project requirements.
   - Each request is handled by a seperate Goroutine lightweight thread.
-  - Gracefully shuts down the server when OS signals like SIGINT, SIGKILL are sent.
+  - Gracefully shuts down the server when OS signals like _SIGINT_ & _SIGTERM_ are caught.
 The maximum amount of time taken by the server to wait for pending requests is configurable.
   - Uses heuristics to determine the timeout for `keep-alive` based on number of active connections.

 ## Usage